Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems: Problem Statement

 Assumption \ref{Assumption 1} implies $\mathrm{Im}(f(x)) \subset \mathrm{Im}(G(x))$ with the case of full actuation, i.e., $m = n$, corresponding to $R = I$.
-The Riemannian metric in Assumption \ref{Assumption 1} provides us with knowledge of the intrinsic geometry; as mentioned, we can use coordinates informed by the this knowledge to determine a basis for any tangent space $T_xM$.
-By Assumption \ref{Assumption 1}, $R \in \mathbb{F}^m_{x_0}$ is a vector-valued function that remains constant with respect to the basis of $T_{x_0}M$.
-In general, if $x_0 \neq x$, then $T_{x_0}M \neq T_xM$.
-These tangent spaces may contain different bases, and their connection defines how the basis changes from $T_{x_0}M$ to $T_xM$.
+We note that $T_xM$ is diffeomorphic to $\mathbb{R}^n$, so the image of matrices composed of vectors in $T_xM$ and $\mathbb{R}^n$ have equivalent definitions as after an implicit mapping between the two spaces.
+The Riemannian metric in Assumption \ref{Assumption 1} provides us with knowledge of the intrinsic geometry.
+Tangent spaces for all $x \in M$ may contain different bases, and their connection defines how the basis changes from $T_{x_0}M$ to $T_xM$.
 When we refer to $R$ as constant, we imply it remains constant with respect to the connection which defines the change of basis from $T_{x_0}M$ to $T_xM$.
 We will formally define a connection on a manifold in subsequent sections.
 Similar to previous work \citep{ornik2019control,shafa2022reachability,shafa2022maximal}, we also assume knowledge on the local dynamics and growth rate bounds of system \eqref{nonlinearSystem}.